-Identifying and responding to abuse or neglect (See flowchart, Appendix 4)
+Identifying and responding to abuse or neglect

-If a child or adult at risk is in immediate danger or is at risk of harm, call the police and an ambulance, if necessary, on 999; otherwise, a referral by email should be made to the Safeguarding Lead at safeguarding@bathwelcomesrefugees.org.uk who will advise you on next steps.
-Copy this email to your Team Leader or relevant member of BWR staff.
-In the absence of the Safeguarding Lead, the chair of BWR management committee needs to be informed (chair@bathwelcomesrefugees.org.uk).
+If a child is in immediate danger or is at risk of harm, call the Police, and an ambulance if necessary, on 999; otherwise a referral by email should be made to the safeguarding Lead at safeguarding@bathwelcomesrefugees.org.uk who will advise you on next steps.
+Copy this email to your team leader or relevant member of BWR staff.
+In the absence of the Safeguarding Lead, the chair of the management committee needs to be informed (chair@bathwelcomesrefugees.org.uk)

-If you feel the issue cannot wait up to 24 hours for a response, contact B&NES Children's Social Care or Adult Social Care in B&NES.
-If outside office hours, the emergency Duty Team should be contacted. (all relevant phone numbers are at the end of this document together with the BWR Safeguarding Form).
-Keep your Team Leader/Volunteer Coordinator/Safeguarding Lead informed of all contacts made.
+If you feel the issue cannot wait up to 24 hours for a response, contact BANES children's social care.
+Outside office hours, the emergency duty team should be contacted.
+(All relevant phone numbers are at the end of this document together with the BWR Safeguarding Form).
+Keep the team leader/volunteer coordinator/safeguarding lead informed of all contacts made.

-The BWR Safeguarding Lead or your Team Leader or a BWR member of staff will make the referral to B&NES Children's or Adult Social Care Duty Teams, where such action is deemed necessary if you have not already done so.
+The BWR Safeguarding Lead or your team leader or a BWR member of staff will make the referral to BANES Children's Duty Team, where such action is deemed necessary if you have not already done so.